 “Mans’ only limitation, within reason, lies in his development and use of his imagination.” – Napoleon Hill

 Along these lines, you may have heard the term Imagineering – a process of combining “imagining” with “engineering.”
 In 1942, aluminum producer Alcoa coined the word Imagineering, stating: “Imagineering is letting your imagination soar, and then engineers it down to earth.”
-After WWII, Alcoa used this concept to produce three to five times as much aluminum as was ever made before, while make it cheaper than ever.
+After WWII, Alcoa used this concept to produce three to five times as much aluminum as was ever made before, while making it cheaper than ever.
 Now that’s amazing.

 To this day, Imagineering is a process many successful business organizations have adopted to envision “what could be.”
 Take Disney for example.
 Disney created a team called the “Imagineers,” responsible for the creation and development of Disney theme parks, resorts and cruises worldwide.
 Imagineering is a core concept used in their daily work, even today!
 The Disney Imagineers’ mantra is: “If it can be dreamt, it can be built.”
 As Walt Disney himself famously said, “It’s kind of fun to do the impossible.”